Janus Henderson UK Responsible Income Fund

 Disclaimer

-The Global Responsible Managed fund avoids companies engaged in fossil fuel power generation, however, the fund may invest in companies generating power from natural gas where the company’s strategy involves a transition to renewable energy.
-In the case of labelled bonds, the fund may consider bonds issued by companies engaged in fossil fuel power generation where there is no association with tar sands, oil shale, fracking, or a predominant reliance on thermal coal power generation, and where there is a credible plan for transition to net zero or renewable energy.
+The UK Responsible Income fund avoids companies engaged in fossil fuel power generation, however, the fund may invest in companies generating power from natural gas where the company’s strategy involves a transition to renewable energy.
 Investment in such companies is permitted where carbon intensity is aligned with a below 2°C scenario (limiting global warning to 2°C from pre-industrial levels).
 Where carbon intensity cannot be determined, a 10% threshold for energy production from natural gas is used.

 This document is intended solely for the use of professionals, defined as Eligible Counterparties or Professional Clients, and is not for general public distribution.
 Marketing Communication.
 Past performance does not predict future returns.
 The value of an investment and the income from it can fall as well as rise and you may not get back the amount originally invested.
 Tax assumptions and reliefs depend upon an investor’s particular circumstances and may change if those circumstances or the law change.
 If you invest through a third party provider you are advised to consult them directly as charges, performance and terms and conditions may differ materially.
 Nothing in this document is intended to or should be construed as advice.
 This document is not a recommendation to sell or purchase any investment.
 It does not form part of any contract for the sale or purchase of any investment.
 Any investment application will be made solely on the basis of the information contained in the Prospectus (including all relevant covering documents), which will contain investment restrictions.
 This document is intended as a summary only and potential investors must read the prospectus, and where relevant, the key investor information document before investing.
 We may record telephone calls for our mutual protection, to improve customer service and for regulatory record keeping purposes.

 Issued by Janus Henderson Investors.
-Janus Henderson Investors is the name under which investment products and services are provided by Janus Henderson Investors International Limited (reg no. 3594615), Janus Henderson Investors UK Limited (reg. no. 906355), Janus Henderson Fund Management UK Limited (reg. no. 2678531), (each registered in England and Wales at 201 Bishopsgate, London EC2M 3AE and regulated by the Financial Conduct Authority), Tabula Investment Management Limited (reg. no. 11286661 at 10 Norwich Street, London, United Kingdom, EC4A 1BD and regulated by the Financial Conduct Authority) and Janus Henderson Investors Europe S.A. (reg no. B22848 at 78, Avenue de la Liberté, L-1930 Luxembourg, Luxembourg and regulated by the Commission de Surveillance du Secteur Financier).
+Janus Henderson Investors is the name under which investment products and services are provided by Janus Henderson Investors International Limited (reg no. 3594615), Janus Henderson Investors UK Limited (reg. no. 906355), Janus Henderson Fund Management UK Limited (reg. no. 2678531), Tabula Investment Management Limited (reg. no. 11286661), (each registered in England and Wales at 201 Bishopsgate, London EC2M 3AE and regulated by the Financial Conduct Authority) and Janus Henderson Investors Europe S.A. (reg no. B22848 at 78, Avenue de la Liberté, L-1930 Luxembourg, Luxembourg and regulated by the Commission de Surveillance du Secteur Financier).

 |